paulr909/next-app/README.md

 yarn start
 ```

-## Use api/course/route.js to POST new Courses
+## Use new-course.http to POST new course